 So, you want to be an innkeeper?

-If you would like more information on becoming an Aspiring Member in Bed & Breakfast Innkeepers of Colorado (BBIC) for just $50/year, please read below.
+If you would like additional information on becoming an Aspiring Member of Bed and Breakfast Innkeepers of Colorado (BBIC) for just $50/year, please read below.

 Aspiring Membership $50 (for Aspiring innkeepers only)

 Aspiring Memberships are open to individuals that anticipate becoming Innkeepers.
 Benefits include a newsletter subscription, access to BBIC Aspiring Innkeeper resources, and a discount on the fee for the Annual Conference.

 Take a look at our current Newsletter.

 Applications for membership are accepted anytime throughout the year.
 Once the inspection and review process is complete, you will be notified of approval and asked to fill out a Web Site Information Sheet.
 Your listing will be added to the Association’s web site, www.innsofcolorado.org, within a few days of the Membership Chairperson’s receipt of your Web Site Information Sheet.